You are currently using an outdated browser.

 The simulation files need to define the initial position of own ship and each of the three test targets.
 They then define the motion for own-ship and the targets which affects the observed radar positions over time.
 Given the calculated true-world positions at each moment in time, the simulation process adds noise to simulate radar measurement errors, and finally outputs a radar sweep as a real-time data stream comprising the target video.
 The sweep rate and PRF of the radar are configurable parameters.

 The output radar video data (for example in ASTERIX CAT-240 format) then goes into the radar processor under test.
-The radar processor is then receiving a data stream of video that is very similar that that expected from the real radar.
+The radar processor is then receiving a data stream of video that is very similar to that expected from the real radar.
 The timing of the data stream is based to the timing of a typical radar, simulating discrete radar returns and scan rate.
 The radar processor is required to extract tracks and output these, for example in ASTERIX CAT 48 format.
 A new track message is generated once per radar sweep, and this information is captured by a Comparison stage, which compares the reported track information with the expected information held in the "Expected Results" configuration file.
 The Expected Results file defines the expected track position, speed and course at different times - effectively the ground truth - as well as the permitted errors in the observed values.
 The Comparison module examines the difference between the reported and desired values and compares this to the permitted margin of error.
 There will always be some error between the true values and the reported ones, for example arising from the noise that was injected into the sensor data during the simulation.
 The effect of this noise will be larger soon after initial acquisition, but the effects of filtering over time will slowly reduce the effects of noise and allow the estimated values to become close to the ground truth.

 The Comparison module is able to report a pass or fail of each test.
 Because each test is fully automated, the tests can be run without supervision.